Bloomberg to close NYC parks, beaches as new storm approaches

 He emphasized Wednesday's evacuations, designed to coincide with high tides when the storm surge would be highest, would not be as widespread as the mandatory evacuations of large parts of the city ordered before Sandy hit the city last week.
 The new evacuation zone includes the south shore of Staten Island - home to nearly half of the 41 people killed in New York City by Sandy - and the hard-hit Rockaways section of Queens.

-The new storm was forecast to bring an inch of rain possibly mixing with sleet, winds gusts up to 50 mph, and a surge of up to 4-1/2 feet, with coastal flooding expected near midnight on Wednesday, the mayor said.
+The new storm was forecast to bring an inch (2.5 cm) of rain possibly mixing with sleet, winds gusts up to 50 mph (80 kph), and a surge of up to 4-1/2 feet (1.4 meters), with coastal flooding expected near midnight on Wednesday, the mayor said.

 "That makes trees that already have their base flooded more likely to fall over, and that's something we're going to worry about," Bloomberg said.

-Areas that suffered erosion from Sandy's record-breaking 13.2 feet storm surge may have problems with the smaller surge of the new storm, he said.
+Areas that suffered erosion from Sandy's record-breaking 13.2 feet (4 meters) storm surge may have problems with the smaller surge of the new storm, he said.

 Still in the dark from the devastation caused by Sandy are 91,000 households in New York City waiting for power to be restored.